 Academic Credit Option

 Students can earn 2-4 academic credits per term.
 The number of credits earned is determined by the project you work on and the agreement made between you and the project's mentor.

 Work-study students who have applied and accepted their Financial Aid work-study package will receive 1 academic credit per term and hourly compensation.

 Federal work-study is a financial aid program for students who have financial need.
 The program funds part-time jobs for undergraduates, allowing students to earn money to help pay educational expenses.
 Under the Work-Study program, a percentage of students’ earnings is paid through federal funds, with the remainder paid by UROP.

-For more information about this program, email firstname.lastname@example.org or phone 734.615.9000.
-Please be sure to include your UMID number and/or U-M uniqname in all your correspondence.
+For more information email email@example.com or call (734) 615.9000.
+Please include your UMID number and/or U-M uniqname in all correspondence.